Palespyder/PyProjects/Educational/README.md

 ---

-## Project 16: Product Inventory App using SQLite and Eel
+## Product Inventory App using SQLite and Eel
 **Description:**
 An application for managing product inventory using SQLite for database management and Eel for the web-based user interface.